gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 to define away data races.
 In practice this turns out to be a very significant semantic restriction.
-In this document, we propose loosening these rules by introducing a new SIL analysis that determines whether an arbitrary non-`Sendable` value can be safely be sent across "isolation boundary".
+In this document, we propose loosening these rules by introducing a new SIL analysis that determines whether an arbitrary non-`Sendable` value can be safely be sent across "isolation boundary" by introducing the flow sensitive concept of isolation regions.

 ## Motivation